Jordan Glatt

 Jordan Glatt is an American politician who served as mayor of Summit, New Jersey.
-The city's 27th mayor, he was the first Democrat to hold the office.
+The city's 27th mayor, he was the second Democrat to hold the office.
 He is currently the Shared Service Czar alongside former Harding mayor Nicolas Platt in the administration of New Jersey Governor Phil Murphy.

 Early life

 Before entering politics, Glatt was the Chief marketing officer of a social media start up Free All Media, while also serving on its board of directors.
 Starting in 1999, he was the Chief executive officer of a household consumer company Magla Products, which is valued at $90,000,000.

 Political career

 Mayor of Summit

-Before being elected the first Democrat mayor of Summit in 2005, Glatt had also been elected the first Democrat member of the City Council in 2001.
+Before being elected the second Democratic mayor of Summit in 2005, Glatt had also been elected the first Democratic member of the City Council in 2001 since 1899.
 As mayor, he is most remembered for leading Summit through Hurricane Irene, during which he became increasingly exasperated towards JCP&L, and its inability to provide a timely recovery of the city's power.
 His feud with the company reared its head a second time during the 2011 Halloween nor'easter when JCP&L left most of the city stranded without power for weeks.